About The Course

 Practical hands-on session

-This session will take place in UCL computer classrooms.
+This session will take place in UCL computer classroom (7 Queen Square).
 Participants can either work on SPM tutorial datasets or on their own data with the help of the faculty.
 There will also be an opportunity to ask questions in small tutorial groups for further discussions on the topics of the lectures.

 Statistical Parametric Mapping for fMRI